shrinerb/shrine/doc/plugins/derivatives.md

 ### Source file

-The `Attacher#process_derivatives` method will automatically download the attached file and pass it to the processor:
+By default, the `Attacher#process_derivatives` method will download the attached file and pass it to the processor:

 ```rb